hartenthaler/hh_extended_family/readme.md

 * new text added if there is a family but no members in a part of the extended family (e.g. "... has no first cousins recorded.")
 * tab is greyed out if the extended family is empty

+The user can filter the shown results by gender and dead/alive persons.

 The admin can decide in the control panel
 * which extended family parts should be shown and in which sequence they should be presented
 * how empty parts of extended family should be presented